Trees in graphs of large linear cliquewidth

 holds for all unary graph terms $E$ and $F$ that arise from contexts in the tree decomposition. \end{definition}

-Observe that by compositionality~\eqref{eq:homomorphism-property}, the $q$-theory in the above equation is also the same as the $q$-theory of $E \circ F$.
-Intuitively speaking, the theory of the left unary graph term (which is the one whose corresponding operation is applied later, i.e.~it is the external one in the composed term) dominates the theory of the right one.
+Observe that by compositionality (Lemma~\ref{lem:compositionality}), the theory in the above equation is also the same as the theory of $E \circ F$.
+Intuitively speaking, the theory of the left unary graph term (which is the one whose corresponding operation is applied later, i.e.~it is the one closer to the root) dominates the theory of the right one.
 Observe that we do not assume that $E$ and $F$ arise from consecutive contexts $X \subset Y \subset Z$ in the tree; in fact, $X \subset Y$ and $Y \subset Z$ are arbitrary contexts (possibly overlapping, possibly incomparable) that arise in the tree decomposition.

-One important consequence of forward invariance is that all $q$-theories are idempotent, i.e.~they satisfy $\tau \circ \tau = \tau$.
+One useful consequence of forward invariance is that all theories are idempotent, i.e.~they satisfy $\tau \circ \tau = \tau$.